 Our inspection focuses on the raw effect sizes contained in that report.
 Anderson and colleagues report partial correlation coefficients for cross-sectional studies; we abstain from analysis of these.
 Re-analysis of the partial effect sizes is likely to be challenging due to the particularities of partial correlations (see, e.g., Aloe, 2014) and as such is omitted from the current manuscript.

 All data and code have been made available online at https://osf.io/r76j2/?view_only=0cbfaef76d0142c0864de9f28a4324e1.
-We thank Dr. Anderson for sharing with us the dataset from Anderson et al. (2010) and inviting us to host it publicly.

 Aggregation within Studies